shreyas70/TerminalFileExplorer/README.md

 The objective is to develop terminal application to explore files in the system, without using any wrapper libraries.

-# Normal mode
+## Normal mode
-Can traverse using up arrow keys and enter.
+Traverse using arrow keys and enter.
 Can open files too.
-H for home and backspace to go back to previously visited directory
+Default application based on the file will launch H for home and backspace to go back to previously visited directory

-# Command mode
+## Command mode
 Copy ‘:copy <source_file(s)> <destination_directory>’
 Move ‘:move <source_file(s)> <destination_directory>’
 Rename ‘:rename <old_filename> <new_filename>’